HoyLab-Rowan/pyRUQT/KEYWORD_GUIDE.md

 Format= Keyword : {Default Value,Type} : Explaination of Keyword : Options/Context

-***Keywords That Generaly Need Be Defined Each Calculation*** ouput     : {pyruqt_results,str} : Sets the filename to be used for all calculation outputfiles                                      : Define uniquely for each new calculation to avoid overwriting data exmol_dir : {None,str}           : Defines location of extended molecular region geometry xyz file for pySCF or MolEl.dat for MOLCAS : Always needed elec_dir  : {None,str}           : Defines location of the left electrode xyz file or MolEl.dat                                      : Not needed if elec_prog type is "supercell", Replaced by "elec_size" elec2_dir : {None,str}           : Defines location of right electrode xyz/MolEl.dat if not same as left electrode                   : Can be omitted if electrodes are superimposable mirror images of each other
+***Keywords That Generaly Need Be Defined Each Calculation*** output     : {pyruqt_results,str} : Sets the filename to be used for all calculation outputfiles                                      : Define uniquely for each new calculation to avoid overwriting data exmol_dir : {None,str}           : Defines location of extended molecular region geometry xyz file for pySCF or MolEl.dat for MOLCAS : Always needed elec_dir  : {None,str}           : Defines location of the left electrode xyz file or MolEl.dat                                      : Not needed if elec_prog type is "supercell", Replaced by "elec_size" elec2_dir : {None,str}           : Defines location of right electrode xyz/MolEl.dat if not same as left electrode                   : Can be omitted if electrodes are superimposable mirror images of each other

 ***Calculation Dependent or Optional Keywords***